 o Bluechip is now compatible with Windows 10.

-o An improved error log containing more-detailed information allows MedicalDirector Customer Care to provide you with a more-efficient and effective support experience.
+o An improved error log containing more-detailed information allows MedicalDirector Customer Service to provide you with a more-efficient and effective support experience.

 o Updated Bluechip's 'memory manager' component for improved performance.

 o The patient record now accounts for patients who go by a single name (as opposed to the First-name/Surname combination).
 For such patients, tick the Single Name check box.
 The Surname field changes to display “Name”.
 Enter the patient’s name into this field.